alexanderbird/regextiles/README.md

 The site is in the "docs" folder because it's deployed with GitHub Pages which seems to only accept a folder named "docs".

+## Licenses

+See font Copyright notices in ./fonts.